-The Class I certified kitchen scheme resulted in the audit of 32 kitchens, of which 13 were certified.
-The other 19 are implementing corrective measures and will be re-audited.
-The scheme was handed over to The Fisheries Commission's Post Harvest Unit and managed by a committee chaired by the Director of the Fisheries Commission with representatives of the Post-Harvest Unit, the Ghana Standards Authority (GSA), CSIR, NAFPTA, the Food and Drugs Authority (FDA), an Environmental Health Officer (from local government), Consumer Protection Agency, local NGOs, Academia, and the Attorney General's Department.
+The scheme is now being implemented by the Fisheries Commission's Post-Harvest Unit and managed by a committee chaired by the Director of the Fisiheries Commission with representatives of the Post-Harvest Unit, the Ghana Standards Authority (GSA), CSIR, NAFPTA, the Food and Drugs Authority (FDA), an Environmental Health Officer (from local government), Consumer Protection Agency, local NGOs, Academia, and the Attorney General's Department.
 Synergy and interagency cooperation among this committee in serving processors was and will continue to be a key factor of success in the development, roll out and sustainability of this certification scheme.